MLGlobalHealth/KidSat/README.md

 ## Introduction

-This is a repository for the work **KidSat: satellite imagery to map childhood poverty dataset and benchmark** https://arxiv.org/abs/2407.05986 .
+This is a repository for the work **KidSat: satellite imagery to map childhood poverty**.

 ![Figure 1](https://i.imgur.com/xLbiFwq.png)